-Our lawyers are reviewing Elmiron lawsuits for victims who have suffered vision loss, pigmentary maculopathy, toxic maculopathy, or other eye conditions as a result of the use of Elmiron for interstitial cystitis or bladder pain.
+Our lawyers are reviewing Elmiron lawsuits for victims who have suffered vision loss, pigmentary maculopathy, toxic maculopathy, or other eye conditions due to the use of Elmiron for interstitial cystitis or bladder pain.

 The purpose of this page is to provide: